Pulaski Bridge: Description

 Designed by Frederick Zurmuhlen, the Pulaski Bridge is a bascule bridge, a type of drawbridge.
 Its span crosses Newtown Creek, Long Island Rail Road tracks, and the entrance to the Queens-Midtown Tunnel from south to north.
 The bridge carries six lanes of traffic and a pedestrian sidewalk; the pedestrian sidewalk is on the west or downstream side of the bridge, and has views of the industrial areas surrounding Newtown Creek, the skyline of Manhattan, and of a number of other bridges, including the Williamsburg Bridge, the Queensboro Bridge, and the Kosciuszko Bridge.
 The bridge was reconstructed between 1991 and 1994.

-Located just over 13 mi from the start of the New York City Marathon at the Verrazano-Narrows Bridge, the Pulaski Bridge serves as the approximate halfway point in the race.
+Located just over 13 mi from the start of the New York City Marathon at the Verrazzano–Narrows Bridge, the Pulaski Bridge serves as the approximate halfway point in the race.

 History

 The Pulaski Bridge opened to traffic on September 10, 1954.
 It served as a replacement for the nearby Vernon Avenue Bridge, which had linked Vernon Avenue (now Vernon Boulevard) in Long Island City with Manhattan Avenue in Greenpoint.

 From 1979 until 1990, a message reading "Wheels Over Indian Trails" was painted on the Pulaski Bridge over the approach to the Queens-Midtown Tunnel.
 The artwork was created by John Fekner as a tribute to the thirteen Native American tribes who inhabited Long Island and referred to the changing traffic patterns on Vernon Boulevard, a former Indian trail.